Oxycodone/ibuprofen (By mouth)

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Change in how much or how often you urinate.
+- Change in how much or how often you urinate

-- Chest pain, shortness of breath, or coughing up blood.
+- Chest pain, trouble breathing, or coughing up blood

-- Numbness or weakness in your arm or leg, or on one side of your body.
+- Numbness or weakness in one side of your body, sudden or severe headache, problems with vision, speech, or walking

-- Swelling in your hands, ankles, or feet.
+- Rapid weight gain, swelling in your hands, ankles, or feet

-- Unusual bleeding, bruising, or weakness.
+- Unusual bleeding, bruising, or weakness

 If you notice these less serious side effects, talk with your doctor:

-- Constipation, diarrhea, or gas.
+- Constipation, diarrhea, heartburn, nausea

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

 Truven Health Analytics.
 All rights reserved.